 - video and audio conferencing support during committees and in the ParlAV studios

 Live closed captioning

-DPS is phasing in a live closed captioning service, to improve the accessibility of its televised coverage of the Parliament of Australia.
-Initially, closed captions will be available on the live webcast* for five hours each sitting day of the Senate and House of Representatives.
-Over time, captioning will increase to cover all hours of chamber proceedings and committee hearings, as well as becoming available on the Parliament’s video archive service, ParlView.
+DPS has introduced a live closed captioning service, to improve the accessibility of its televised coverage of the Parliament of Australia.
+Currently, closed captions are available for all live webcast parliamentary proceedings.
+Over time, captioning will become available on the Parliament’s video archive service, ParlView.

 * Live closed captions will not display on Internet Explorer 11 for Windows 7.
 Please use another browser, such as Google Chrome.